offensive-security/nethunter-LRT/README.md

 This script needs to be launched like so: `./twrpFlash.sh`.

-If you are using an Aroma version of the Kali Linux NetHunter zip, you will need to do a little interaction with the installer, then the script will end the installation and reboot the phone.
+If you are using an Aroma version of the Kali Linux NetHunter zip, you will need to do a little interaction with the installer.

+After Nethunter has been installed, you will be prompted to answer in order to continue installing the Nethunter kernel if it exists.
+You can cancel and reboot manually at this point if you change your mind and do not want to install the kernel.

+Once everything has been installed, the script will end the installation and reboot the device into the system.

 ##3.
 Rejoice in your newly installed NetHunter

 Be joyful and merry!
-You have now finished installing NetHunter on your phone and are ready for world domination.
+You have now finished installing NetHunter on your device and are ready for world domination.
 Check out some of our [NetHunter Post Installation tips](https://github.com/offensive-security/kali-nethunter/wiki#50-post-installation-setup) to get started.

 **DISCLAIMER**